expo/expo/docs/pages/versions/v41.0.0/sdk/notifications.md

 #### Returns

 If the return value is `null`, the notification won't be triggered.
-Otherwise, the return value is the Unix timestamp in milliseconds at which the notification will be triggered.
+Otherwise, the return value is the UNIX timestamp in milliseconds at which the notification will be triggered.

 #### Examples